 With that in mind, let’s take a look at some of your options for making international payments as a business.
 The option you choose will largely depend on how frequent and how large your transactions are.

-For small or irregular payments to an overseas vendor or supplier you might be able to make a payment via a business credit card.
+For small or irregular payments to an overseas vendor or supplier, you might be able to make a payment via a business credit card.

 There are several ways that you can make an online transfer to an overseas bank account.
 If your business bank account has online banking, it’s likely that you’ll be able to make direct payments to an international bank account from your computer or mobile the same way you make ordinary online payments.

-In most instances, you’ll be able to transfer money directly via the provider’s online portal - you set up an account, transfer your AUD to this account, they convert your AUD into your currency of choice and deposit the funds into your recipient's bank account.
+In most instances, you’ll be able to transfer money directly via the provider’s online portal - you set up an account, transfer your AUD to this account, then they convert your AUD into your currency of choice and deposit the funds into your recipient's bank account.

 If you are dealing in international currencies, of course one of the most important factors as a business is ensuring you get the most competitive exchange rate for your transactions.
-Just be aware that there isn’t one best provider for every currency but there will be a provider that has the best rate for the currency or currencies that you’ll need to transfer to.
+Just be aware that there isn’t one best provider for every currency but there will be a provider that has the best rates around for the currency or currencies that you’ll need to transfer to.

 In addition to the exchange rate, other factors that might play a role in your decision are:

-Transfer speed.
+- Transfer speed.
 Some providers are able to transfer money more quickly to one currency than another.
 So if you need to send pounds you might find that provider A can do a same day transfer but provider B will need 3 business days.
-Generally speaking, the time for major currencies is usually between 1 - 3 business days, more exotic currencies can take longer.
+Generally speaking, the time for major currencies is usually between 1 - 3 business days, while more exotic currencies can take longer.

-Transfer fees.
+- Transfer fees.
 Most banks and IMT providers will charge you a flat fee for each transfer.
 Online transfers are generally cheaper than over the phone or in branch transactions.
 Some international money transfer specialists don’t have fees for transfers over a set amount, so if you are transferring a large amount this is worth considering.